Packrafting in Escalante, Utah: Routes and Planning Guide

 Plan your days loosely.
 Some miles go faster on foot; others faster on water.
 The river tends to be more efficient per hour when flows are good.
 Hiking through sandy canyon floors slows you down; paddling the same distance takes a fraction of the time.

-Tell the monument staff at the Escalante visitor center about your planned route when you pick up your permit.
+Tell the staff at the Escalante Interagency Visitor Center about your planned route when you self-issue your permit.
 They'll give you current water level information, road conditions on Hole-in-the-Rock Road, and any specific area closures — all worth knowing before you drive three hours from the nearest city.